xalaida/laravel-tree/README.md

 The PostgreSQL has a specific column type for that purpose called "ltree".
 In combination with GiST index that allows to execute lightweight and performant queries across an entire tree.
 Also, PostgreSQL has useful operators to select descendants of the node, ancestors, and a lot more.

-More about the "ltree" extension: https://patshaughnessy.net/2017/12/13/saving-a-tree-in-postgres-using-ltree
+Read more about the "ltree" extension: https://patshaughnessy.net/2017/12/13/saving-a-tree-in-postgres-using-ltree

 ## 🔨 Configuration